Doctor shopping is the act of seeking out multiple doctors for treatment of the same condition at around the same time.

 I have experienced this personally, as it took visits to multiple neurologists(and two psychiatrists) for me to be properly diagnosed with conversion disorder(now properly called Functional Neurological Disorder).

 The first neurologist I saw told me that I appeared to be having some form of anxiety reaction, and put me on anti-anxiety medication.
+While not technically incorrect, she didn’t go far enough!

 The second neurologist I saw focused primarily on epilepsy and seizures, so he gave me anti-seizure medication(that had no effect on me or my symptoms) and when my symptoms came back had me tested for epilepsy by trying to induce seizures.